BullionVault offers different ways to buy and sell bullion.

 Get there by pressing BUY/SELL to get to the order board and then clicking Market depth in the Views dropdown menu.

 A deeper market is one in which you can buy or sell more bullion.
 The longer the yellow lines the more gold there is about hoping to be bought.
 The longer the green lines the more cash there is about, chasing gold.
-(For silver markets dark grey lines indicate the amount of silver to be bought, and for platinum the lines are light blue.)
+(For silver markets dark grey lines indicate the amount of silver to be bought, for platinum the lines are light blue and for palladium the lines are purple.)

-The most competitive prices are only available for a limited quantity of gold (or silver, or platinum), next to the middle grey line on the screen.
+The most competitive prices are only available for a limited quantity of gold (or silver, platinum or palladium), next to the middle grey line on the screen.
 As the terms improve for your prospective counterparties the quantity of bullion you can trade (the depth) increases too.
 In other words if you'll pay a bit more you can buy more bullion and if you'll accept a bit less you can sell more bullion.

 Pay particular attention to the cumulative and logarithmic scales of this graphic.